Mullvad has been in the privacy game for a while, even back when VPN wasn’t so “mainstream.”

 No noticeable ones, anyway!

-Connecting to a Mullvad server in Europe and a Mullvad server in the U.S., I tested my 300Mbps download speeds (which usually average out at around 280Mbps when not connected to a VPN) against Mullvad.
+Connecting to a Mullvad server in Europe and a Mullvad server in the U.S., we tested my 300Mbps download speeds (which usually average out at around 280Mbps when not connected to a VPN) against Mullvad.

 US Server (New York)